AnnaPS/harry_potter_books/README.md

 Simple app to show a list of Harry Potter books.

-This app doesn't get data from an API, it's a offline data.
+This app doesn't get data from an API, it's offline data.

 ## Architecture of the project